Enquiry about object: 6675

-This heavy iron pen case is spectacular for the quality of its chiselling and piercing work.
+This heavy iron pen case from Derge in Eastern Tibet is spectacular for the quality of its chiselling and piercing work.
 Long, thin and tubular in form, it is decorated with a long, sinewy dragon, the body of which twists down, around the length of the pen case, amid typically Himalayan floral and leafy scrollwork that is is also suggestive of stylised cloud motifs.

 The decoration is profuse, elaborately pierced and in high relief.